Import Of IMPs Into Japan For Clinical Trials

 Clinical Trial Notification

-To import the IMP’s and its supportive products, the products need to be listed in the clinical trial application, this facilitates the importation process and customs clearance.
+To import the IMP’s and their supportive products, the sponsor/applicant need to list the products in the clinical trial application, as this facilitates the importation process and customs clearance process.

 - Statement regarding the reason why the sponsoring of the proposed clinical trial is scientifically justified,

 - A protocol of the proposed clinical trial,

 - An explanation document used for informed consent and consent form,